Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 * [Terminologies](#terminologies)

 ## What is Open Source
 The term Open Source means the source code of the software is freely available to its users, and anyone can modify it.
 Open Source software can also be redistributed after modifying the original software.
-The Open Source Softwares are usually available to the users for free, and this software has no licensing fee or other restrictions as they use [open source licenses](https://en.wikipedia.org/wiki/Open-source_license).
+The Open Source Software are usually available to the users for free, and this software has no licensing fee or other restrictions as they use [open source licenses](https://en.wikipedia.org/wiki/Open-source_license).
 To know the detailed definition of Open Source, you can visit this [link - opensource.org](https://opensource.org/osd).

-Few examples of open source softwares which you might be using on a daily basis are:
+A few examples of open-source software which you might be using daily are:

 * [Mozilla Firefox web browser](https://www.mozilla.org/en-US/firefox/) -  It has 665,020 commits made by 7,369 contributors representing 20,505,182 lines of code.
 [Reference](https://www.openhub.net/p/firefox)
 * [VLC media player](https://www.videolan.org/index.html) - It has 82,544 commits made by 524 contributors and has 50 releases.
 [Reference](https://github.com/videolan/vlc)
 * Almost all the Linux distributions.

 ### Why Should we Care
-**Why Should we care if a software is open source?**
+**Why Should we care if the software is open source?**

 As the source code of open source software is freely available.
 Then there is a negligible chance that the software is not respecting the user privacy.
-Which means that the software can't do something like this [These 6 popular browser extensions are selling your data](https://www.digitaltrends.com/news/popular-browser-extensions-are-selling-your-data/) and this [Uninstall These Eight Browser Extensions That Stole Data from Millions](https://lifehacker.com/uninstall-these-eight-browser-extensions-that-stole-dat-1836539093).
+This means that the software can't do something like this [These 6 popular browser extensions are selling your data](https://www.digitaltrends.com/news/popular-browser-extensions-are-selling-your-data/) and this [Uninstall These Eight Browser Extensions That Stole Data from Millions](https://lifehacker.com/uninstall-these-eight-browser-extensions-that-stole-dat-1836539093).

 However, this does not mean that open source software is more secure than closed source software.
-As in case of open source, the code is freely available so the threat actor can easily find vulnerabilities in it when compared to it being closed source.
+As in the case of open-source, the code is freely available so the threat actor can easily find vulnerabilities in it when compared to it being a closed source.
 However, almost all of the popular open-source software is developed by the "best of the brains" on earth.

-There is another reason we should care about these softwares, as most of these softwares are created and maintained by developers who don't get paid for anything or organizations which rely on donations to keep their projects alive.
+There is another reason we should care about this software, as most of these software's are created and maintained by developers who don't get paid for anything or organizations which rely on donations to keep their projects alive.
 This software is not created to earn money and make profits; instead, they are created to help/ease the lives of other people.
 To understand this better, you should have a look at the [History of Firefox](https://itsfoss.com/history-of-firefox/).

 The Open source projects benefit users in the way that they are free, can be modified and redistributed (but to modify any software one should know it better, not everyone can modify a software), provide flexibility.
 These projects also benefit large corporations, eg. Microsoft edge is based on Chromium an open-source browser.
 These corporations can use the source code of open source software without any restrictions, license issues or copyright infringement.